CTM01405 - Corporation Tax: accounting periods: apportionment

 CT is charged by reference to accounting periods.
 Company profits arising in an accounting period are apportioned between the financial years in which the accounting period falls.
 The apportionment is made on a time basis (by reference to days), and no other basis is acceptable.

 'Period of account' means the period for which a company prepares its accounts.
-Sometimes you have to apportion the profits of a period of account to get the profits of an accounting period, most often because the period of account is longer than 12 months (see also, in this respect, CTM01510).
-Normally you make the apportionment on a time basis.
-However you can work out the profits of an accounting period by reference to the transactions which took place in that accounting period where this gives a more accurate result than time apportionment.
+Sometimes it is necessary to apportion the profits of a period of account to get the profits of an accounting period, most often because the period of account is longer than 12 months (see also CTM01510).
+Normally the apportionment is on a time basis.
+But the profits of an accounting period may be computed by reference to the transactions which took place in that accounting period where this gives a more accurate result.